gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 ## Issue

 VisionEval models address some of the potential effects of driverless vehicles on travel, but don't address several important effects.
 The capability exists for model users to simulate the effects of the deployment of driverless vehicles in car services on vehicle ownership and relative car service use.
 Users can change the car service prices and service levels to reflect the effects of deploying driverless vehicles (which should lower labor costs, thus lowering prices and increasing service levels).
 The model adjusts vehicle ownership and the effective number of vehicles available as a function of car service prices.
 It also adjusts the relative use of car services as a function of relative car service prices.
 Presently, however, no guidance is provided to users on when or how the deployment of driverless vehicles in car services is likely to affect price or service levels.
 Several other important effects of driverless vehicles can't be analyzed using VisionEval models.
-These include the effects of driverless vehicles on road performance (congestion, delay, accidents, reliability)and how the ownership of driverless vehicles could affect the amount of travel by increasing the number of length of vehicle trips.
+These include the effects of driverless vehicles on road performance (congestion, delay, accidents, reliability) and how the ownership of driverless vehicles could affect the amount of travel by increasing the number and length of vehicle trips.

-It should be noted that the term *driverless* is used instead of *autonomous* because driverless refers to a level of vehicle autonomy which enables vehicles to travel without human intervention.
+It should be noted that the term *driverless* is used instead of *autonomous* because driverless refers to a level of vehicle autonomy which enables vehicles to travel without human intervention (other than identifying where the vehicle goes).
 Other levels of autonomy require drivers to monitor and intervene in vehicle operation to some degree.
 Driverless automony has the potential for substantially changing travel behavior and road performance by:
 - Allowing all vehicle occupants to spend their time while traveling doing things that are more enjoyable than driving, potentially reducing the disutility of travel and increasing the amount of travel;
 - Substantially reducing the cost of car service travel by eliminating driver labor cost;
 - Enabling vehicles to shuttle non-drivers (e.g. children);